Direct Lender

 Furniture and setup: A new home often needs furniture, window treatments, appliances, and other items.
 This can easily total $5,000 to $15,000.

-These costs do not show up in your mortgage payment, but they are real expenses that affect your overall financial picture.
 A good rule of thumb is to keep your total monthly housing expenses (mortgage, taxes, insurance, HOA, maintenance, and utilities) below 35% to 40% of your gross income.

 What You Can Afford vs. What You Should Spend